-If you subscribe to my weekly newsletter, The Hump Day Digest, then you will know that I have been working on a new project that will allow me to serve you better, on your journey to feeling fulfilled in your career.
+If you subscribe to my weekly newsletter, then you will know that I have been working on a new project that will allow me to serve you better, on your journey to finding more career fulfilment.

 The Career Fulfilment Framework is based on years of reflection, study and talking to my clients about their career goals.
-This has allowed me to delve deep into the elements that contribute to fulfilment and consider how each of these elements (or pillars as I call them) can be tweaked, massaged and adapted to achieve employment nirvana.
-In this post, I am sharing an overview of The Career Fulfilment Framework and in coming weeks I will be going deep with each of the stages and pillars to talk about how you can ensure that you are completely aligned with your career goals.
+This has allowed me to delve deep into the elements that contribute to fulfilment.
+And then to consider how each of these elements (or pillars as I call them) can be tweaked, massaged and adapted to achieve employment nirvana.

-The Career Fulfilment Framework is organised into three stages, each with three pillars that support your journey.
+The Career Fulfilment Framework is organised into three stages.
+Each with three pillars that support your journey.
 You may find that you need to put work into all of the pillars, or perhaps just a few.
-As I roll out more and more details, we will also talk about how you will know which pillars need your attention, but for now, let’s jump straight into exploring the basics of The Career Fulfilment Framework!
+As I roll out more and more details, we'll also talk about how you will know which pillars need your attention.
+But for now, let’s jump straight into exploring the basics of The Career Fulfilment Framework!

 Stage 1 - The Foundation (You)